estebansolo/python30/docs/13_dunder_methods.md

 # 11
 ```

-The `len()` function allows us to know the number of characters in a string, however, we can use the magic method __len__ to know from our object the number of characters that our User represents.
+The `len()` function allows us to know the number of characters in a string, however, we can use the magic method `__len__` to know from our object the number of characters that our `User` represents.

 ## More

-There are quite a few methods that we can probably use more than we need, but we can practice with each one of them and enrich our code like never before.
+There are quite a few methods that we probably won't need, however, we can practice with each of them to enrich our code like never before.
 [Dunder Methods](https://docs.python.org/3/reference/datamodel.html)

 [Go to the Challenge](https://github.com/estebansolo/Python30/blob/master/exercises/13_dunder_methods.py)

 [Go to the Solution](https://github.com/estebansolo/Python30/blob/master/solutions/13_dunder_methods.py)